dandyling/employee-analytics/README.md

    These are business logic calculations, such as the salary calculations etc

-The presentational layer is built using tailwindcss, as it is a CSS only framework, and doesn't add javascript overhead for some CSS-in-JS framework such as ChakraUI.
-The website is also fully responsive using CSS only.
+The presentational layer is built using tailwindcss, as it is a CSS only framework, and doesn't add javascript overhead for some CSS-in-JS framework such as ChakraUI. **The website is also fully responsive using CSS only**.
 Do checkout the mobile view using the demo below

 [LIVE DEMO](https://employee-analytics.netlify.app/)

 p.s.
 This app is also tested using jest and testing-libary.
-You can also view the test coverage setup by running `npm run test:cov` and find the report in `/coverage/index.html`.
+You can also view the test coverage setup by running `npm run test:cov` and see the report in `/coverage/index.html`.

 ## Getting Started